 Create a Distinct Nursery Space

-Just because your little one doesn’t have his own room doesn’t mean he can’t have his own space.
+Just because your little one doesn’t have their own room doesn’t mean they can’t have their own space.
 If you’re lucky enough to have a large bedroom, think about setting off the nursery space with a physical divider, such as a screen, curtain or bookshelf.
 (IKEA’s Expedite shelving units make excellent room dividers with the added benefit of storage for baby’s clothes and toys.)

 If your space is too small to accommodate a physical divider, try using color to set the nursery area apart.
 Choose a shade that complements your existing décor, and make it the signature of all things baby.
 Paint an accent wall behind the crib, or create a concentration of color with bedding and accessories.
 Another trick?
 Invest in a bold and beautiful rug just big enough for the nursery area.
 A base of bright color creates a visible foundation, giving clear definition to baby’s space.